-Am I likely to succeed?
+Am I likely to be short-listed?

 Based on our collective experience of assessing the large volume of scholarship applications we receive each year, some guidance is provided below on what factors influence a positive decision.

-This applies directly to the awards - including College of Humanities & Social Science Scholarships and School of Social and Political Science Scholarships where the School is responsible for recommending applicants for awards, but will serve as a good guide for any competitive funding schemes.
+This guidance applies directly to the awards - including College of Humanities & Social Science Scholarships and School of Social and Political Science Scholarships where the School is responsible for recommending applicants for awards, but will serve as a good guide for any competitive funding schemes.

 - Undergraduate degree